 8 weeks of Support and Training

-The group will run from Sunday the 10th of January on each Sunday to the end of February.
+The group will run from Saturday the 8th of January at 19:00 GMT (London) on each Saturday to the end of February.

 Each week we’ll have a Zoom webinar meeting (up to 1.5 hours) composed of training , coaching and follow up.